datkumar/code-journal/src/content/concepts/dev/git/03-git-branches.md

 - If all goes well, it would result in the merge commit `M` being created and the current branch's pointers i.e. `main`, `HEAD` moving ahead to that merge commit.
 - However, a lot of times, the tree-way merge operation does not succeed automatically, resulting in **merge conflicts**.
 This could happen when, say both parent commit snapshots have modified the same file in the same region.
 In such cases, you would have to resolve those conflicts and then continue with making the merge commit

 When the merge operation succeeds without conflicts, Git would open the system's default editor (decided by `EDITOR` environment variable) to allow you to enter the merge commit's message.
 Default message for our example would be `Merge branch 'feature'`.
-It would also say which strategy it used for the merge operation (`ort` is the optimized modern strategy over older `recursive` one)
+It would also say which strategy it used for the merge operation (`ort` here is the optimized modern strategy over older `recursive` one)

 ```sh title="Merge operation when there are no conflicts"
 $ git merge feature